OSINTer-Platform/OSINTer/README.md

 - It will create a new site in /etc/nginx/site-available and create a symlinkto that in /etc/nginx/sites-enabled
 - It will restart the service

+### Elasticsearch
+OSINTer utilizes Elasticsearch as the main DB for storing collected information, and while the installation of Elasticsearch done by OSINTansible is not system-wide (and therefore won't interfere with the files of any current installation), it will attempt to start Elasticsearch with the default ports (9200 and 9300), which might interfere with already running instances of Elasticsearch, and (due to the high RAM usage) also could get one of the two Elasticsearch proccesses killed

 # Supported Systems
 Currently, these are the supported distributions using x86_64 architecture:
-- Debian 10/11
+- Debian 11
 - Arch
-- Ubuntu Server 20
-- CentOS Linux 8
 - Rocky Linux 8

-<<<<<<< HEAD
 We do recommend running OSINTer on Arch Linux, as this has proven to - for unknown reasons - have a substantial perfomance increase over the other distributions during our very extensive testing, but we do realize that this unfortunatly isn't possible foreveryone, and therefore we fully support the other platforms listed.

-# Technical
-While OSINTer is designed to be installed on a host or series of hosts, which have just been installed, it can also be installed on host(s) running other software.
-Keep in mind that doing so will probably interfere with the following list of software if it's already installed:

-### Nginx
-OSINTer utilizes Nginx to utilize the frontend portion of the solution.
-In order to do so, the webserver will be reconfigured for OSINTer.
-- It will replace the nginx config file found at /etc/nginx/nginx.conf◇ This will make the nginx service run as the osinter-web user
-- It will create a new site in /etc/nginx/site-available and create a symlinkto that in /etc/nginx/sites-enabled
-- It will restart the service

-### Elasticsearch
-OSINTer utilizes Elasticsearch as the main DB for storing collected information, and while the installation of Elasticsearch done by OSINTansible is not system-wide (and therefore won't interfere with the files of any current installation), it will attempt to start Elasticsearch with the default ports (9200 and 9300), which might interfere with already running instances of Elasticsearch, and (due to the high RAM usage) also could get one of the two Elasticsearch proccesses killed

 # Custom Certificates for the frontend
->>>>>>> elastic
 When installing OSINTer you have the option of providing it with a CA certificate and CA private key, then the ansible installation will write a certificate for your server, which it will utilize for it's webfront.
 Alternatively OSINTer will generate a selfsigned certificate which will be used instead.
 The process of using your own CA is as follows:
 - Rename a copy of the CA private key to "ca.key" and move it to the "./vars/CA"directory in the OSINTer-ansible folder before installing
 - Rename a copy of a certificate signed by the CA to "ca.crt" and move it to that same directory